rozaszeremeta/rozaszeremeta/README.md

-### Hi there 👋

-I'm Roza from Poland.
+# Hi there 👋, I'm Roza

 After 7 years in finance, I've decided to dive into the world of data analysis.
 I'm super excited about this new journey and can't wait to see where it takes me!

+## Skills

++ SQL
++ PYTHON
++ TABLEAU
-Skills: SQL / PYTHON / TABLEAU / GOOGLE SHEETS
++ GOOGLE SHEETS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Data analysis